MNoorFawi/struct-pie/hash_table/README.md

 index(8):
 index(9):  19

+size of the table is 10 while number of filled indices is 5

 try now to search for and delete some values: (0 means False while 1 is True) search for value 13 --> 1 search for value 11 --> 1